BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/05_2a_Interlude_Using_JQ.md

 | 1.045
 ```

+You can now turn this into ae transaction fee calculation by
-To complete the transaction fee calculation, you subtract the .vout .amount (1.045) from the .vin .amount (1.3).
+subtracting the .vout .amount (1.045) from the .vin .amount (1.3).

 To do this, you'll need to install `bc` if you haven't already: